top of page

 J. H. Richter

-J. H. Richter is head of the European Division of the Foreign Agricultural Service, United States Department of Agriculture.
+J. H. Richter is the head of the European Division of the Foreign Agricultural Service in the United States Department of Agriculture.
 He has spent many years in this field of activity and research, working both in this country and abroad.
 He is the author of several books and many articles and reports on commodity economics, economic theory and policy, and related areas.

 Loraine Rickard-Martin

-Loraine Rickard-Martin and Enrico Carisch are the founding partners in CCSI, an advisory group of former UN sanctions experts, conflict resolution practitioners, and advisers in sanctions compliance, implementation training, and national capacity building projects.
-They have served as advisers to Security Council Sanctions Committees and on expert sanctions monitoring groups for Somalia, Liberia, the Democratic Republic of the Congo and Sudan, among others.
+Alongside Loraine Rickard-Martin, Enrico Carisch is the founding partner in CCSI, an advisory group of former UN sanctions experts, conflict resolution practitioners, and advisers in sanctions compliance, implementation training, and national capacity building projects.
+They have served as advisers to Security Council Sanctions Committees and on expert sanctions monitoring groups for Somalia, Liberia, the Democratic Republic of the Congo, and Sudan, among others.

 David Rieff